 You can also read the Remote Control feature, which allows you to monitor your dog and turn off the voice feedback remotely if they do not respond to voice feedback the way you want.

 It makes sense to do all the same well-being and training procedures with a dog for whom voice feedback is not recommended.
-You can read more about the development of well-being factors in our articles.
+You can read more about the development of well-being factors in our comprehensive guide.